Secure Boot Violation | Quick Troubleshooting

 #2.
 Uninstall Windows Update

 Step 3.
-Hit "View installed updates" on the left side of the window.
+To view installed updates, click on the "View installed updates" option located on the left side of the window.

 Step 4.
-A list of installed Windows updates will show up on your screen.
-Select the problematic update and hit "Uninstall" at the top.
-Then, follow the on-screen guide to complete the uninstall procedure.
+Select the problematic update from the list of installed Windows updates, then click "Uninstall" at the top and follow the on-screen guide to complete the uninstall procedure.

 Related article: